Connect Your App to Microsoft Azure Active Directory

 Find your Auth0 domain name for redirects

-If your Auth0 domain name is not shown above and you are not using our custom domains feature, your domain name is your tenant name, plus .auth0.com
+If your Auth0 domain name is not shown above and you are not using our custom domains feature, your domain name is a concatenation of your tenant name, your regional subdomain, and auth0.com, separated by the dot (.) symbol.

-If you are using custom domains, your redirect URI will have the following format:
+If you are using custom domains, your Redirect URI would be https://<YOUR CUSTOM DOMAIN>/login/callback.

 During this process, Microsoft generates an Application (client) ID for your application; you can find this on the app's Overview screen.
 Make note of this value.